rOpenGov/regions/cran-comments.md

 of PDF.
 This should not throw a NOTE on CRAN.

 ## very small bug fix
 This submission is a very small bug fix compared to the existing 0.1.3 CRAN version.
 0.1.5 resolves a naming conflict in `validate_nuts_regions`.
 Furthermore, it handles some metadata exceptions for non-EU countries.
 The metadata files of the package were updated with new entries [i.e. contain more geographical data], but they do not affect the functioning of codes.
+An exception wordlist was added to the spell checker.